 📍C/ de Santaló 88 (SHE Bistró)

-Luxury food doesn’t have to be expensive (or at least, not always), and that’s why Michelin has been launching the Bib Gourmand awards for years , which reward restaurants that offer haute cuisine for under 35 euros.
+Fine dining doesn’t have to be expensive (or at least, not always),which is why Michelin has been awarding the Bib Gourmand prizes for years now ,recognizing restaurants that offer haute cuisine for under 35 euros.

-We already showed you the list, and you can choose yourself, but without a doubt, Cruix, Nairod or La Mundana are some of our favorites, places where we have enjoyed a bistronomic cuisine of category, with accessible tapas, Catalan cuisine reinvented and some dishes of very much at very affordable prices.
+We’ve already shown you the list, and you can choose for yourself, but without a doubt, Cruix, Nairod, and La Mundana are some of our favorites—places where we’ve enjoyed top-notch bistronomic cuisine, with affordable tapas, reinvented Catalan dishes, and exceptional meals at very reasonable prices.

 💸 Various prices